talkkonnect/talkkonnect/README.md

 # talKKonnect

-### A Headless Mumble Client/Transceiver/Walkie Talkie/Intercom/Gateway for Single Board Computers, PCs or Virtual Environments (IP Radio/IP PTT <push-to-talk>)
+### A Headless Mumble Linux Client/Transceiver/Walkie Talkie/Intercom/Gateway for Single Board Computers, PCs or Virtual Environments (IP Radio/IP PTT <push-to-talk>)

 ---
 ### If you like and use talkkonnect PLEASE let us know, please STAR talkkonnect/talkkonnect repo on github.com!